The event will bring commissioners and voluntary sector organisations together to learn about:

 What do you mean by developing potential partnerships and consortiums?

 Funders and commissioners are increasingly looking to commission services which bring together a number of different providers, who work closely together to deliver a service.
-There are benefits for commissioners to working through one organisation in a partnership than it is to work with many differnt6 partners who deliver similar services.
-This way, commissioners only need to t
+There are benefits for commissioners to working through one organisation in a partnership than it is to work with many differnt partners who deliver similar services.

 As funding is increasingly shifted from grant funding to commissioning, whether this is from the council or from funding bodies, it is likely to require a different approach by our sector.
 This will include, being aware of your groups specialist offer that would add value to a potential partnership or consortium.